SciML/JumpProcesses.jl/docs/src/applications/advanced_point_process.md

 nothing # hide
 ```

-Now, we are ready to initialze our `SciMLPointProcess` as a Hawkes process.
+Now, we are ready to initialize our `SciMLPointProcess` as a Hawkes process.

 ```@example tpp-advanced
 using Graphs